ganelson/inform-evolution/proposals/0036-extension-licencing.md

        origin = ""
        rights history = ""

-4) Any licence text is accepted.
+4) The licence text must be _either_ `Unspecified` _or_ one of the machine-readable licence codes listed at: [https://spdx.org/licenses/](https://spdx.org/licenses/)

 5) The copyright text must have the form `<name> DDDD` or `<name> DDDD-EEEE`, where DDDD >= 1980 and EEEE > DDDD, and must not contain a `©` symbol or the substring `(c)` or `(C)`.

-6) The origin text, if given, must be a URL beginning `http://` or `https://`.
+6) The origin URL text, if given, must be a URL beginning `http://` or `https://`.

 7) The rights history can be any text.

 For example:

-	The licence for this extension is "CC-BY 4.0".
+	The licence for this extension is "CC-BY-4.0".
 	The copyright for this extension is "Emily Short 2006-2024".
 	The origin for this extension is "https://www.emshort.com/inform".
 	The rights history for this extension is "Adapted by permission from sample code by Adam Cadre in 2006."